 It used to be that back in the days when you start a business that all you needed to do was reserve your business name in your city and then open up shop.
-Although you should still take the required steps to reserve your name legally, realize that Social media has taken over.
-It is important to make sure your name is available on these main sites too.
+However now that so much has taken over with social media it is important to make sure your name is available on these main sites too.
 So, once you’ve settled on a studio name check to make sure that your name is available and reserve it fast on these three sites.

 1. Facebook.com –You will do much of your branding and studio recognition through Facebook that you’ll want to make sure that you have your actual studio name attached to it.
 Make sure when setting up your Facebook business page for your music lessons that you create a url name that includes your studio name.